LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

 Whilst Mario + Rabbids Kingdom Battle isn’t the toughest strategy game out there, it’s still no pushover if you’re not sure what you’re meant to be doing.
 These guides are meant to help by covering each of the game’s eight playable characters, outlining some useful strategies for each and pointing out a few combos and synergies to take advantage of.

-As always, these aren’t definitive ways to use each of the characters but should be thought of more as guidelines to nudge you in the right direction.
+As always, these aren’t definitive ways to use each of the characters, but these articles should be thought of more as guidelines to nudge you in the right direction.
 If you have any other strategies that I failed to mention, don’t hesitate to mention them in the comments section.

 The third and final character that the game starts you out with.
 Rabbid Luigi is a bit of an oddity when compared to Mario and Rabbid Peach.
 He’s got some defensive abilities, such as his Super Barrier, but he suffers from a fairly low starting life total.
 Meanwhile, his Vamp Dash means he’s rewarded for attacking, but his weapon has mediocre damage...